conan-io/conan-io.github.io/_posts/2019-08-30-package-id-modes.markdown

    As it was said before, the same sources will typically generate different binaries even using the same environment.

-Given all this components, a full Conan package reference will contain all these information ``<name>/<version>@<user>/<channel>#<rrev>:<pkg_id>#<prev>`` and it identifies uniquely every Conan package build.
+Given all these components, a full Conan package reference will contain all these information ``<name>/<version>@<user>/<channel>#<rrev>:<pkg_id>#<prev>`` and it identifies uniquely every Conan package build.